 - Our solution

-HCL recommended and implemented Azure Private Link to overcome customer challenges.
+HCLTech recommended and implemented Azure Private Link to overcome customer challenges.
 The diagram below describes the communication and workflow of how Private link was implemented.

 Figure 1: A Sample request flow for the intranet users